 At this point you should have installed the needed packages.
 You need also to feel comfortable with an IDE to edit code and an interactive command line.
 See previous sections for the details.
-Your work folder will be from there, start your interactive command line of choosing, e.g., and proceed with the following sections.
+Your work folder will be lxmls-toolkit-student from there, start your interactive command line of choosing, e.g., jupyter-notebook and proceed with the following sections.